andrushin-anton/design-patterns-in-ruby/README.md

 1. The proxy is greatly simplified by having far fewer methods
 2. The proxy is not coupled to the underlying object and can therefore be reused for multiple object classes.

+---
+### Builder

+The very simple idea behind the Builder pattern is that you encapsulate object construction logic behind a class of its own.
+The builder class takes charge of assembling all the components of a complex object.
+Each builder has an interface that lets you specify the configuration of your new object step by step.

+In a sense, a builder is a sort of like a multipart new method, where objects are created in an extended process instead of all in one shot.